-By consulting widely prior to this policy statement being published the Council will endeavour to secure proper integration with local crime prevention, planning, transport, tourism and cultural strategies.
+By consulting widely prior to this Policy Statement being published, the Council endeavoured to secure proper integration with local crime prevention, planning, transport, tourism and cultural strategies.

-However any evaluation and granting of a premises licence or permit will be in keeping with licensing objectives of the Gambling Act 2005.
+However, any evaluation and/or granting of a premises licence or permit will be in keeping with Licensing Objectives contained within the Gambling Act 2005.

 The Gambling Commission's Licence Conditions and Code of Practice (LCCP) require operators of gambling premises to undertake a risk assessment taking into consideration their local information.
-Specific information about localities within the Borough as regards depravation is provided at;
+Specific information about localities within the Borough as regards deprivation is available at: